-Note: Variable weather conditions can require clothing not ordinarily needed in August.
+Note: Variable weather, trail and water conditions can require clothing not ordinarily needed in August.
 It is better to be safe and pack thermal layers and dry wear in case these conditions occur.
 You will not have access to additional supplies once we depart on trips.
+Between days, students will sleep on scenic, sandy islands.
+Please prepare to have sand on personal and group equipment.